-Hidden above The Bank pub on Moseley street lies one of Manchester’s better-kept secrets, the stunning Portico Library.
+Hidden above The Bank pub on Mosley street lies one of Manchester’s better-kept secrets, the stunning Portico Library.

-Accessed via a blink and you’ll miss it buzzer on Charles street, the solid door opens onto a winding staircase, in turn leading to a beautiful hidden library filled with floor-to-ceiling shelves stacked with rows of rare books.
+Accessed via a blink-and-you’ll-miss-it buzzer on Charlotte street, the solid door opens onto a winding staircase, in turn leading to a beautiful hidden library filled with floor-to-ceiling shelves stacked with rows of rare books.

-Members-only for over 200 years, it opened its gallery space to the public in 2017 meaning you can visit and explore some parts of the impressive building – however, unlike your local library, you cannot browse the shelves without paying a monthly fee.
+Run using a membership format for over 200 years, it opened its gallery space up to the public in 2017 meaning you can visit and explore some parts of the impressive building – however, unlike your local library, you cannot browse the shelves as the books are very fragile.

-The second oldest library in the city after Cheetham’s, the Portico is home to over 25,000 books and has a long literary history.
-First established in 1806, its early members included world-famous authors, future Prime Ministers and leading scientists.
+The second oldest library in the city after Chetham’s, the Portico is home to over 25,000 books and has a long literary history.
+First established in 1806, its early members included world-famous authors, future Prime Ministers, and leading scientists.

 Founded at a time when Manchester was becoming the world’s first ‘modern’ city, the Portico was built with wealth amassed by titans of industry involved in colonialism and the industrial revolution.

-However, its early members – all men until the Married Women’s Property Act of 1870 – included people from all political perspectives, ranging from radical and liberal abolitionists to anti-poverty campaigners and exploitative factory owners.
+However, its early members – all men until the Married Women’s Property Act of 1870 – included people from all political perspectives, ranging from radical and liberal abolitionists and anti-poverty campaigners to exploitative factory owners.

 Once frequented by such famous names as author Elizabeth Gaskell, founder of atomic theory John Dalton, and Peter Mark Roget (who wrote the first English thesaurus), today it is run by a charity and is home to the prestigious Portico Prize, promoting writing and publishing across the north.